 Where: City Square, LS1 1PJ

-The Lost & Found, Leeds Club
+The Lost & Found Leeds Club

 Where: 3 Albion Place, LS1 6JL

-Book now: The Leeds Club
+Book now: The Lost & Found Leeds Club

-Harewood House
+The Courtyard Cafe at Harewood House

 Where: Sandy Gate, LS17 9LG

-Book now: Harewood House
+Book now: The Courtyard Cafe at Harewood House